 Districts may also choose to hire Littera tutors.
 All Littera tutors deliver tutoring virtually and have been trained directly by TCRWP staff before they are eligible to deliver the program.

 The RWP Units of Study in Literacy Tutoring is designed for children to receive tutoring sessions three to five times each week.

 We recommend scheduling half-hour sessions with individual students during the school day during an intervention block, or right before or after school.

 For some school and family communities, it makes sense for students to meet tutors (in person or virtually) in their homes outside of school hours.

-TCRWP and Littera Education are an ideal match.
-TCRWP brings its decades of experience to creating a high quality literacy tutoring curriculum like no other.
+RWP and Littera Education are an ideal match.
+RWP brings its decades of experience to creating a high quality literacy tutoring curriculum like no other.
 Littera’s unique tutoring technology platform ensures that schools and districts can support students on this high-dosage curriculum efficiently and effectively.

 Learn how Littera can help you design and deliver a program that fits your district.